 A TSO is a formal arrangement that allows a unit to be legitimately switched off.
-If a nominated boat is undergoing maintenance, berthed for an extended period or in other exceptional circumstances that render VMS operation impractical, you can apply for a TSO by filling out an 'Application for VMS Temporary Switch Off' form.
+If a nominated boat is undergoing maintenance, berthed for an extended period or in other exceptional circumstances that render VMS operation impractical, you can apply for a TSO by completing the online VMS temporary switch off form on the AFMA website.